Bobby Fulton: Fantastics (1984–2000)

+Later career (2000–2020)

 After 2000, Fulton started wrestling under a mask at various shows as the Sheik of Araby as a tribute to one of his idols the Original Sheik.
 Often he would taunt the crowd by threatening to raise gas prices.
 He worked with a lot of young new talent under this persona and helped them as they were breaking in.

 In October 2015, Fulton announced he will undergo a retirement tour called the "Fantastic Finale", which ended in 2017.

 On June 10, 2017, Fulton teamed up with "Big Time" Josh Lewis to win the NWA Mid-America Tag Team Championships from The East and West Express in NWA Supreme.
 The East and West Express regained the championship on June 23, 2017.

 In March 2016, Hines started promoting events again under the banner World Classic Professional Big Time Wrestling, in which he had an ongoing rivalry with ECW original Shane Douglas.
 Some of the stars who have appeared in WCPBTW include Sting, Tito Santana, Ricky Morton, Ronnie Garvin, Cowboy Bob Orton, Tony Atlas, Kevin Sullivan, J. J. Dillon, Jimmy Valiant, The Sandman, Sabu, The Barbarian, Buff Bagwell, Bobby Eaton, The Honky Tonk Man, Bushwhacker Luke, Bill Dundee, Tracy Smothers, and Tommy Rich.

 Fulton wrestled his final match on December 14, 2019 at the independent show "Bobby Eaton: A Night of Appreciation," in an 8-man tag team match where he teamed with Brad Thomas, Ryan Dookie, and Shane Williams to defeat the team of Beau James, Bill Dundee, George South, and Stan Lee.

 On July 16, 2020, he announced his retirement but still wrestles from time to time for World Classic Professional Big Time Wrestling.